-The Committee's independent compensation consultant assists the Committee in its benchmarking efforts, by collecting compensation data for our peer group companies from available sources, including, in most cases, the executive compensation data included in the most recently available annual proxy statement for each company.
+The Committee's independent compensation consultant assists the Committee in its benchmarking efforts, by collecting compensation data for our peer group companies from the most recently available annual proxy statement for each company.
 Pay Governance can also provide survey data representing industry-specific and general industrial companies included in the Willis Towers Watson Executive Compensation Database.
 In consultation with management, the consultant provides the Committee with the results of its benchmarking efforts on an annual basis.
 The benchmarking data helps us assess the competitiveness of our executives' compensation compared to that of other executives at our peer companies and in the broader market.
 We also use the data to help ensure proper alignment between executive and shareowner interests, and to assess compensation versus Company performance.